openxla/community/rfcs/20230505-benchmarking-strategy.md

   informed decisions about future engineering choices.
 - **\[P0\]** see comparisons of aforementioned metrics for a variety of compilers and frameworks including 3P over time (“Competition”).
-This way, I can compare the performance of XLA:CPU/GPU and IREE:CPU/CUDA with multiple baselines to evaluate competitiveness and success metrics for our compilers, and judge where to invest my efforts to make progress towards target metrics.
+This way, I can compare the performance of XLA:CPU/GPU, IREE:CPU/CUDA and various state-of-the-art competitors to evaluate competitiveness and success metrics for our compilers, and judge where to invest my efforts to make progress towards target metrics.
 - **\[P0\]** be able to reproduce the results of all benchmarks locally to work on improving performance.
 This includes easy reproducibility of the environment, ideally by means as simple as selecting an appropriate VM on a cloud service, or at least having all steps to set up a run on a custom device (such as a mobile device) clearly documented.
-We must ensure benchmarks are run on a stack that is available to 3P users, and all artifacts and commands required for execution are accessible.
+We must ensure benchmarks are run on a stack that is available to the community, and all artifacts and commands required for execution are accessible.
+All artifacts generated during the benchmarking runs also need to be available for download.
 - **\[P1\]** see aforementioned benchmark results over a wide variety of models so I can analyze how different types of models perform.
 This will maximize the meaningfulness of the gathered results, and expose each compiler’s strengths